HTTP-RPC/Sierra/README.md

 # Getting Sierra
 Sierra is distributed via Maven Central at [org.httprpc:sierra](https://repo1.maven.org/maven2/org/httprpc/sierra/).
 Java 17 or later is required.
 [FlatLaf](https://www.formdev.com/flatlaf/) is recommended.

+A [DTD](sierra.dtd) is provided to assist with editing.
+It is not used for validation and is not required.

 # Sierra Classes
 Sierra provides the `UILoader` class, which can be used in conjunction with the following types to to declaratively establish a hierarchy of user interface elements: